 Treatment of sustained injuries may be costly, painful and may take months, or even years.
 In this case our experienced Orlando motorcycle accident attorney can aggressively seek the financial compensation you deserve for your pain and suffering and for covering the expenses of your medical treatment and needed care.
 We will thoroughly analyze your case and will explain the options you have for pursuing fair compensation.

 You want an experienced Florida motorcycle accident attorney who not only understands the laws, but who also rides on the roads and understands firsthand what causes most accidents.
-We actually ride.
-Jason Recksiedler, a partner with NeJame Law has been an avid motorcycle owner and rider for many years.
-Jason understands and empathizes with the challenges and issues facing someone who has been involved in a motorcycle accident in Florida.
 We understand the need to retain a Florida motorcycle accident reconstruction expert who can do an in-depth collision analysis and help us identify exactly what caused the motorcycle accident.

-Jason Recksiedler has also worked for the big insurance companies so we know how the other side will be working against you.
-This insight and experience can help us obtain the best outcome for our clients.
-We also know the prejudice that many non-riders have and we are acutely aware of the need to overcome a jury’s potential prejudice against a motorcyclist.
-Whether you need a motorcycle accident attorney in Orlando, Daytona Beach, Melbourne, throughout Central Florida or anywhere else in Florida, attorney Jason Recksiedler and his motorcycle accident and injury team is here to help and assist.
+We know the prejudice that many non-riders have and we are acutely aware of the need to overcome a jury’s potential prejudice against a motorcyclist.
+Whether you need a motorcycle accident attorney in Orlando, Daytona Beach, Melbourne, throughout Central Florida or anywhere else in Florida, the motorcycle accident and injury team at NeJame Law is here to help and assist.
 Whether the injury is small or serious, or in the event you have lost a friend or loved one due to a motorcycle accident, contact us for an immediate no cost consultation and evaluation.

 Contact an Experienced Orlando Motorcycle Accident Attorney from NeJame Law